Section 1: Counseling

 Marriage difficulties can be very hard on children.
 They may not readily show their distress or even realize the implications that a separation or divorce may have for them.
 Parents need to explain to children in an age appropriate way what is happening and why.
 Over time, children will bring up new questions concerning the breakup that will also need to be addressed.
-Children need to feel that they are unconditionally loved by both parents, and that this love will continue throughout their lives, even if the parents are divorced or no longer living together.
-No matter how much distress there may be between spouses, the children love both parents and should be allowed to continue to be with both of them without guilt.
+Children need to feel that they are loved, even if the parents are divorced or no longer living together.
+No matter how much distress there may be between spouses, the children should be allowed to continue to be with both of them without guilt.

 Raising a Child on Your Own

 Whether you have sole or joint custody, you may be spending some time raising the children on your own.
 Try to allow yourself (and your children) enough time to adjust to being a single parent.

 Allow your children to be children, and keep in mind that every problem your child has is not because you are a single parent.
 Encourage your child to share their feelings and allow them to have memories, but not to live in the past.
 Try not to lean too much on your child for support and maintain a sense of continuity as much as possible.
 Try to spend quality time with your child(ren), provide a sense of security, respect your child, and be consistent with rules and discipline.